 How to Use the Wheel of Life Tool

 If you do a Google search on ‘Wheel of Life' you'll find many, many different versions.
-The image to your right illustrates just one of the hundreds available.
+The image to your below illustrates just one of the hundreds available.

 Let's get a snapshot of your Wheel of Life:

 - Download the Wheel of Life worksheet.

 - Take a look at the different life areas on the worksheet.
 If the categories aren't a good fit, modify them to your liking.